doingandlearning/april-node-training/Syllabus/Outline.md

 # Day 2
-- Understand the development of asyncronous control flow
+- Understand the development of asynchronous control flow
 - Understand Node's event system
 - Confidently understand and handle errors in Node
 - Handle binary data in Node with buffers